All About Adult Brain Tumors

 How can I prevent brain tumors?

-Currently, there are no proven strategies to prevent the development of primary brain tumors.
+Currently, there are no ways to prevent primary brain tumors.

 What screening tests are available?

-Primary brain tumors are rare enough that they are not screened for with any specific tests.
-The best way to find a brain tumor early is to see your doctor regularly for a thorough physical examination and to report any new, worrisome symptoms promptly.
-People with genetic disorders that predispose them for the development of primary brain tumors will often get periodic imaging studies of their brains to look for any evidence of abnormalities.
+Primary brain tumors are rare and are not screened for with any specific tests.
+The best way to find a brain tumor early is to see your health care provider regularly for a thorough physical examination and to report any new, worrisome symptoms as soon as possible.
+People with genetic disorders that predispose them for the development of primary brain tumors will often have periodic imaging studies of their brains to look for any changes to their brain.

 What are the signs of brain tumors?

 The very early stages of brain tumors may not cause any symptoms.
-As the tumor grows in size, it can produce a variety of symptoms, depending on its location and what areas of the brain it is putting pressure on, including:
+As the tumor grows in size, it can cause a variety of symptoms.
+These symptoms depend on its location and what areas of the brain it is putting pressure on.
+Symptoms can include:

 - Loss of appetite.